Video or Audio podcast

 Before pressing record on your podcast recording equipment, you need to consider whether you want a video or audio podcast.

 This guide will take you through what a video podcast is, including the pros and cons of videos and audio podcasts.
+Podcast production agency.
+B2B Podcast Production

-Video vs Audio podcasts
+Video vs Audio podcasts Podcast Production agency

 Like aspiring actors flocking to Hollywood for more exposure, creators are translating their work into video for YouTube in hopes of growing their audience.
+Podcast production in London.
+B2B podcast production

 The question you must answer is “Should I actually do a video or audio podcast?”
 This article explores several reasons to consider between creating a video vs audio podcast.

-What exactly is a video podcast?
-Should you make one?
+What is a video/audio podcast?

 People gravitate to the faces of other humans because we’re hardwired that way.
 We use other people’s facial expressions to develop emotional context.
 You need to look at people’s faces to find out.

 So our brains react differently to faces.
 We prioritize them over other visual stimuli.
+And when people pay attention, your engagement goes up.

-Video gives your audience another reason to choose your content instead of the flood of other stimuli they see every day.
+However, video podcasts tend to be more popular because they give your audience another reason to choose your content instead of the flood of other stimuli they see every day.
 A video podcast provides a different sort of appeal that audio podcasts alone cannot.

 Familiarity Principle – the more you’re exposed to something, the more familiar you become to it.